The secure CJSM email is:

 Chambers & Partners recommends him as an ‘up and coming’ talent in the social housing field saying ”his thriving practice takes in homelessness appeals, disrepair claims and possession proceedings, among others”.

-Nick specialises in representing tenants and homelessness applicants.
+Nick specialises in representing homelessness applicants and residential occupiers.
 He has an excellent knowledge of possession, disrepair and unlawful eviction, and has a special interest in running technical defences to Section 21 claims.

 He also has a busy homelessness practice in county court appeals and judicial reviews.